 This international Program will recruit 10 new PhD students for the year 2018.
 Successful candidates will demonstrate scientific curiosity, determination to approach intellectual challenges, motivation to learn new skills and to develop novel ways towards understanding human health and disease.

-The applications for the 5th Edition will be open between October 16th, 2017 and November 30th, 2017, noon (Lisbon time).
-The new edition will start in January 2018.
+The applications for the 5th Edition will be open from November 20th until December 7th, 2017, noon (Lisbon time).
+Candidates can be pre-selected for interviewing before the call deadline.
+The new edition will start in January 8th, 2018.

 Applicants must hold a Bologna Masters degree, or its equivalent (4y+ undergraduate degree), preferably in Life Sciences (Medicine, Biology, Biochemistry, etc), Health Technologies or related areas, but not exclusively.
 Applicants with other backgrounds, such as Physics and Mathematics, Engineering, Statistics and Computer Sciences are also encouraged to apply.
 Prior research training is desirable but not required.

 The Program welcomes applications of qualified students of all nationalities, irrespective of gender, age, racial or ethnic background, career breaks or unconventional career paths.

 - Applicants must be Portuguese citizens, or citizens of other European Union member states;

 - Applicants who are citizens of states which are not members of the European Union may apply in the following circumstances:

 - Be in possession of a valid residence document;